gameflorist/dunedynasty/README.md

 - __Instant wall construction:__
   Reduces build time of walls to 0.

+- __Extend light vehicle sight range:__
+  Increases fog uncover radius of trikes and quads from 2 to 4 tiles.

 - __True game speed adjustment:__
   _Dune II_'s game speed implementation doesn't affect scripts and other things.
 This enhancement takes care of that.
 It also fixes a bug with the range of the sonic tank.
   (Enabled by default.)